 Irvine began the domestic First-Class season with 138 not out (his career-best) and 46 against Eastern Province, and followed the performance with 88 and 34 against Transvaal, and 107 and 34 against Western Province.
 Naturally he was selected to play the home series against Bill Lawry’s Australia, despite the strong South African squad.

 Bacher won the toss for the third time in a row, this time at Johannesburg.
-For once, the Australians bowled well, and the score was 162 for four when Irvine walked out; they were soon reduced to 194 for seven.
+For once, the Australians bowled well, and the score was 162 for 4 when Irvine walked out; they were soon reduced to 194 for 7.
 Irvine, irked by his earlier performances in the series, decided to play his natural game — and what an innings it was!
-He took the Australian attack by its horns, and he scored a brilliant 79 in 126 balls with four fours and two sixes, and was last out with the team score on 279.
+He took the Australian attack by its horns, and he scored a brilliant 79 in 126 balls with 4 fours and 2 sixes, and was last out with the team score on 279.
 His 79 had come out of 117 runs scored during his stay at the wicket.

 The Australian humiliation was far from over, though.
 After Bacher won the toss at Port Elizabeth, Irvine, now batting at No 5, scored a 59-ball 25.
 Once again, South Africa led — this time by 99 — and once again Irvine was in his comfort zone, playing aggressively, first in a partnership with Bacher, and then in an explosive partnership with Dennis Lindsay, following it up with a third with Tiger Lance — during which he reached his maiden hundred in less than three hours on what was his 26th birthday.